-- All residents will be required to sign [in-progress: an addendum to the Housing agreement], which includes an acknowledgement of the risk of living in the residential communities due to the contagious nature of COVID-19. - Housekeeping will conduct disinfection of all residential community spaces two weeks prior to the residents returning.
+- Housing will be assigned at a level of reduced capacity designed to establish housing cohorts.
+Where possible, housing cohorts will be aligned with athletic cohorts to limit exposure. - All residents will be required to sign a community pledge, which includes an acknowledgement of the risk of living in the residential communities due to the contagious nature of COVID-19. - Housekeeping will conduct disinfection of all residential community spaces two weeks prior to the residents returning.
 Deep cleaning of all apartment units will be completed as part of the move-in process. - The move-in process will be modified to include expansion of move-in timeline to support a phased approach, limitation of non-resident participants during the move-in process, and utilization of innovative solutions to conduct certain processes in a contactless format (e.g. electronic room condition reporting). - Strategies will be implemented to allow residential life activities that conform to the community guidelines. - Protocols in place for presumptive or actual positive cases include sanitizing and general cleaning aligned with the college's illness response plan, dedicated spaces for residents who cannot return to their permanent residence for self-isolation and/ or self-quarantine, meal delivery option for self-isolated/self-quarantined residents, assistance with temporary academic accommodations, and other services as needed to support the resident during isolation/quarantine period.
 Resident will remain isolated/quarantined until medically cleared.